pedro-moreira-ibm/bob-workshop/lab2/README.md

 - ✅ Use Bob to understand an unfamiliar codebase
 - ✅ Learn how Bob analyzes project structure and dependencies
 - ✅ Identify which files need to be modified for a feature request
-- ✅ Compare Ask Mode vs Code Mode behaviors
+- ✅ Compare Ask Mode vs Agent Mode behaviors
 - ✅ Understand approval workflows and auto-approvals
 - ✅ Modify an existing full-stack application